mhm-ufz/mHM/INSTALL.md

 - a fortran compiler
 - make (a tool to compile a program)
-- cmake (version >= 3.5) (a tool to create a system dependent makefile)
+- cmake (version >= 3.5) (a tool to create a system-dependent makefile)
-- fitting netcdf-fortran libraries (libraries for the usage of the data format netcdf on which mhm depends)
+- fitting netcdf-fortran libraries (libraries for the use of the data format netcdf on which mhm depends)
 - (optional, but makes things much easier) git

 Git is a version-control system.
 If you want to contribute to a project, it is highly recommended to